Photo credit Vu Tuan

 6. Fake Charges From Vietnamese Apps

-Don’t get lulled into giving-away your banking info to Vietnamese apps
+Don’t give-away your banking info to Vietnamese apps

 Weird fake charges are always showing-up in Vietnamese people’s bank-accounts and debit cards, especially when they are used to pay for things online.
 A prime example of this is Grab-App (the Uber of Vietnam).

-This happened to us: usually, we pay for Grab-services with cash, but the first day after we entered-in our Mastercard debit-card info into Grab, a random $1000 dollar charge was debited from our card.
-Fortunately, due to a personal bank-employee connection, we were able to initiate a re-claims process — but getting the charge reversed could take ~2-3 months.
-It’s something we’ve been through a few times.
+This happened to us: usually, we pay for Grab-services with cash, but the first day after we entered our Mastercard debit-card info into Grab, a random $1000 dollar charge was debited from our account.
+Fortunately, due to a personal bank employee connection, we were able to initiate a re-claims process immediately– but getting the charge reversed could take ~2-3 months.
+These fake charges (and reclaims) are something we’ve experienced many times in Vietnam.

-Although fake charges are a scourge on the Vietnamese banking system, it is possible that a Western credit card won’t have the same problem.
+Although fake charges are a perennial scourge on the Vietnamese banking system, it is possible to use a Western credit card and not suffer the same problem.
 However, if you have the option to pay with cash instead of entering-in your bank-account/card-numbers info, don’t take the chance!

 Are Vietnamese apps inherently less secure?
 Are the employees who work for these companies just randomly invoking charges on the user-base?
-I don’t know, but it has happened to use more than once.
+I don’t know, but it has happened to us many many times.

 Conclusion – Learning to Cope with Vietnamese Scams

-These small scams operate in the grey-area between explicit criminality and pushy sales tactics.
-As a traveller in Vietnam, your first skill to learn is how to detect the “confidence game” of sales-people and scammers, and disarm their clever tricks.
+Many of these scams operate in the grey-area between explicit criminality, pushy sales tactics, and petty mistakes.
+As a traveller in Vietnam, your first skill to acquire is how to detect the “confidence game” of sales-people and scammers, and disarm their clever tricks.

 If and when you fall prey to these scams, don’t let it sour your trip.
 Instead, consider these scams as valuable life-lessons in human psychology and salesmenship.
 Maybe these lessons will come in handy in your own country.
-For example, the next time you go for a big-ticket purchase, like a house.
-You may be grateful that you already practiced how to deal with these less-serious scams.
+For example, the next time you go for a big-ticket purchase, like a house, you may be grateful that you’ve already practiced how to deal with and disarm scammers.